 HoneyBook is a customer relationship management (CRM) tool that helps you schedule appointments, onboard clients, send invoices, and automate all of your client processes.

-How I use it: Organize new leads, schedule VIP Days, send contracts and invoices, and communicate about projects
+How I use it: Organize new leads, send contracts and invoices, and communicate about projects

 Alternative 1: Dubsado.
 Also a great CRM, but overly complicated in my opinion.